 The 300-acre lava lake provided spectacular views for park visitors.

 Get the latest update on volcanic activity.

 From lava to water and back again.
-Learn about three remarkable changes in the past three years at Halemaʻumaʻu crater.
+Learn about three remarkable changes at Halemaʻumaʻu crater.